rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 ___

 This spell lets you convince a beast that you mean it no harm.
+Choose a beast that you can see within range.
+It must see and hear you.
+If the beast’s Intelligence is 4 or higher, the spell fails.
+Otherwise, the beast must succeed on a Wisdom saving throw or be charmed by you for the spell’s duration.
+If you or one of your companions harms the target, the spell ends.

 - **+2PM:** you can affect one additional beast for each slot level above 1st..